lovec741/recodex-submit-any-binary-as-python/README.md

 # Recodex - Submit Any Binary as Python
+# !!!
+This project is no longer actively maintained.
+If you want support for more languages with more features then you should look into [rustcodex](https://github.com/rkuklik/rustcodex).

 This Python script converts a compiled binary and it's source code into a single Python script for submission to Recodex.